Our Corporate Philanthropy Practices

 The Outcomes We Seek: Charitable Giving

-Our goal with each donation listed above is to help the organizations we support thrive.
+Our goal with each donation is to help the organizations we support thrive.
 After all, a vibrant impact sector means more positive social and environmental impact is created every year.
 Each beneficiary is doing amazing work to protect our planet and the natural systems that nourish all life.
 Here are just a few examples:

 • The Alliance for the Great Lakes organized beach cleanups on all five Great Lakes in 2020, despite logistical challenges presented by the pandemic.
 To date, their 30-year Adopt-a-Beach program has activated over 200,000 volunteers and collected 8,282,807 pieces of litter.